| Title: | Read and Write '.gltf' and '.glb' Files |

 rgl is designed to work with WebGL version 1, which doesn't support all of the features used in the reference shaders.
 In particular, no extensions are assumed, and the IBL textures are single 2D textures rather than cube maps.

-This function modifies the id
+This function modifies the id object in scene,

 and returns the modified scene.